DavidDBruce/CGE/README.md

 # Start up Mongodb

+Right-click on the project folder and open Git Bash.
 Run mongod to start MongoDB.
-(Hit CTRL-C to stop.)
+(When done working the application, you can hit CTRL-C to stop.)

 ```
-> mongod
+$ mongod
 ```

 # Run the app

-Run nodemon app to start the server.
-(Hit CTRL-C to stop.)
+In Windows, right-click on the project folder and "Open Command Window Here as Administrator".
+At the prompt, type nodemon app to start the server.
+(CTRL-C to stop.)

 ```
 > nodemon app.js